thormagnusson/scoring/PartI/chapter_1.md

     var v, a;
     v = 22;
     a = 33;
-    “The value of a is : “.post; a.postln;
+    "The value of a is : ".post; a.postln;
     )
-    “The value of a is now : ”.post; a.postln; // then run this line
+    "The value of a is now : ".post; a.postln; // then run this line

 So ‘a’ is a global variable.
 This is good for prototyping and testing, but not recommended as a good software design.
 A variable with the name ‘myvar’ could not be global – only single lowercase characters.